ga-wdi-lessons/angular-on-rails/walkthrough.md

 **Q**.
 If you had to guess, what does `require_tree do?`

 > **Note**: the Rails asset pipeline uses a special comment syntax to load asset files.
-If you get funny behavior, make sure you haven't deleted those comments in `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css`
+If you get funny behavior, make sure you haven't deleted any other comments with `*=` or `//=` in `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css`

 #### Second, include the third-party libraries